Andrew-Lee Potts: 2010-present

 In 2009, Potts guest starred on an episode of Inspector George Gently as mixed-race young adult who is the chief suspect in his girlfriend's murder.
 In 2010, Potts appeared in the television adaptation of Kay Mellor's A Passionate Woman as the lead's (Billie Piper) adult son, Mark.
 In October 2011 he was featured in an episode of Doc Martin as Michael Dunwich; Born with a Shotgun.

 Potts starred in the SyFy original movie True Bloodthirst (called Vampyre Nation or Vampire Nation in some markets) which was a "bloody, violent, traditional vampire movie".
 Pott's character was a descendant of Jonathan Harker, one of the protagonists of Bram Stoker's original Dracula story.
 It was broadcast in the summer of 2012.

 In October 2012 Potts appeared onstage in Dracula with Max Wrottesley and Charlie Bond at the Leicester Square Theatre.
 Directed by Adam Morley, the drama was part of seasonal horror festival.

 In 2013, Potts was cast in the BBC crime procedural By Any Means.
 The programme, which features Warren Brown, is a 6-parter about a team of elite cops.

-In 2018, Andrew completed filimg for the role of Barnes on short film Chimera, directed by award winner Patrick Ryder.
+In 2018, Andrew completed filming for the role of Barnes on short film Chimera, directed by award winner Patrick Ryder.

 In 2019, Andrew was cast to play astronaut Michael Collins in the Netflix series The Crown.